JacobisGreat/Discord-Gambling-Bot/README.md

 # Crypto Discord Bot
-- **please leave a star if you want more updates, update requests can be sent to @highnotes on discord**
+- **please leave a star if you want more updates, for assistance/feature requests message @highnotes on discord**
 ## Features

 ### Gambling Games